Cascade and human generics

 If there is no medicine authorised in the UK for a specific condition, the veterinary surgeon responsible for treating the animal(s) may, in order to mitigate unacceptable suffering, treat the animal(s) in accordance with the following sequence:

-(a) a veterinary medicine authorised in the UK for use in another animal species or for a different condition in the same species; or, if there is no such product
+1a veterinary medicine authorised in the UK for use in another animal species or for a different condition in the same species; or, if there is no such product that is suitable;

-(ii) in accordance with an import certificate from VMD, a veterinary medicine from another Member State; or, if there is no such product;
+iiin accordance with an import certificate from VMD, a veterinary medicine from another Member State; or, if there is no such product that is suitable;

 For food-producing animals the following additional conditions apply: